Ceara Duggan

 Who is Buying What and For How Much?

 Industrial remains to be the asset class of choice for many and multi-let industrial estates in particular have been a rare occurrence in recent years, but they remain to be on the top of the shopping list for most prospective investors and strong benchmark pricing has been achieved on those schemes that do come to market.
+In fact, the industrial sector is forecast to outperform all other property sectors between now and 2028.

 With the prospect of a more (relatively) stable and certain outlook, reducing interest rates and improving overall confidence, the big question is how the industrial occupier markets will fare, and whether sellers will be tempted back to the market as pricing makes it more attractive to do so.